 Lee was named one of the Confederate Army’s first five full generals.
 Soon after, he was defeated at the Battle of Cheat Mountain and widely credited with causing the loss.
 After General Joseph E. Johnston’s wounding at the Battle of Seven Pines, Lee took command of the Army of Northern Virginia.
 His aggressive tactics unnerved Union General George McClellan, leading to a string of decisive Union defeats and a turnaround in public opinion.

 Although Lee was a brilliant tactician and a daring battlefield commander, the tide had turned on the Confederacy and its disadvantages were too large to overcome.
 With his forces plagued by disease, desertion, and casualties, Lee abandoned Richmond on April 2, 1865.
-He hoped to move southwest and join Johnston’s troops in North Carolina.
-But his forces were soon surrounded by Ulysses S. Grant’s at Appomattox Court House, Virginia.
+He hoped to move southwest and join Johnston’s troops in North Carolina, but his forces were soon surrounded by Ulysses S. Grant’s at Appomattox Court House, Virginia.
 On April 9, 1865, Lee surrendered.

 In 1865, Lee was made president of Washington College, and remained in that role until his death.
 Under Lee’s direction, the university offered the first college courses in business and journalism in the United States.
 He invited students from the North to aid in reconciliation and was well liked by staff and students alike.
-The school was later renamed Washington and Lee University to honor him as well as our first president.
+The school was later renamed Washington and Lee University to honor him as well as America’s first president.

 In September 1870, Lee suffered a stroke.
 Two weeks later, he died on October 12, 1870 in Lexington, Virginia.
 He was buried underneath Lee Chapel at Washington and Lee University.